What is art therapy?

 Art work can provide a valuable alternative to verbal communication as an image can depict experiences that are hard to put into words.
 This allows feelings normally disowned or unrealised to emerge.

 The creative process is essentially one of personal discovery.
-Even without interpretation a change may begin to take place in the inner world of the client.
-Beyond this, however, the client and art therapist work together in trying to understand the artwork produced in the session.
+Even without interpretation a change may begin to take place in the inner world.
+Beyond this, however, work will occur with the art therapist in trying to understand the artwork produced in the session.